aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

         "What health insurance benefits does the company offer?",
         # This query will retrieve the API doc (inject-003)
         "How do I authenticate with the API?",
-    ]
+        # This query will retrieve the compliance doc (inject-004)
+        "What are the data handling procedures for AI systems?", ]

     for query in test_queries: